 While some schools across the United States are returning to in-person sessions, many are still opting for a virtual learning experience to stay safe from spreading the novel coronavirus.
 Today, let’s take a look at the advertising behaviors and messages from both large and small players in this unique, booming segment of the software market.

-Data from this post is pulled from Pathmatics Explorer beginning on August 1, 2020, and ending on September 20, 2020.
+Data from this post is pulled from Pathmatics marketing intelligence beginning on August 1, 2020, and ending on September 20, 2020.

 Duolingo tops the list with almost 10 years in business